Skip to main content

 • Auth: public

-• Primary model: canonical underlying first, issuer products or explicit crypto token representations and derivative markets second, exact onchain assets third
+• Primary model: canonical asset first, products/issuances or explicit crypto token representations and derivative markets second, exact onchain routes third

 Procedures